jhyang13/jhyang13/README.md

 ![Graduate](https://img.shields.io/badge/PhD-UW_Madison-red)

 - I am currently pursuing a PhD in Mechanical Engineering at the University of Wisconsin-Madison.
-- My areas of interest include embedded systems, human-computer interaction (HCI), and big data analysis.
+- My areas of interest include computational materials science, AI for science, data science, and full-stack engineering.
 - I am seeking opportunities for a Research Assistantship or PhD position in the field of Human-Computer Interaction.

 📫 [Email](jyang753@wisc.edu) | [Linkedin](https://www.linkedin.com/in/jiahui-yang-174b71246/)